Theia 652

 â„šī¸

 Theia 652 is a sparse, very loose object of intermediate C3 quality.
 Its parallax locates it at a close distance, above the mid-plane, affected by moderate extinction.
 It is catalogued as a near-solar metallicity, young cluster (see Parameters).
-It was recently reported in the literature.
+It is rarely studied in the literature.

 Cavallo et al. (2024)